virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 - `decimanPrecision` - precision value

 ### numberpicker
 (*number-picker* is an alias)

-The text field with a number validation within a range.
+The field that enables to select a number from a predefined range.

 <center>![numberpicker](/img/numberpicker.jpg)</center>

 ``` json